trentwirth/trentwirth.github.io/3010/docs/coding_assignments/coding_assignment_02.md

 The task is to print out all students who got an A or a B using a combination of loops, conditionals, and a function (include appropriate type hints for your function).

+> Bonus Point: if you create a new list that only contains the students who got an A or a B, and print out that new list.

-Work off of the following code block:
+I want you to work off of the following code block:

 ```python